 Ganesha’s other favorite food is the Modak.
 Steamed Rice dumplings with a sweet coconut & jaggery filling.
 Yum!

 10. Easy Crafts for Ganesh Chaturthi

 Crafts are a great way for kids to explore and have fun and also use their time in doing quality activities.
 Craft time can be utilized to tell the tales of Lord Ganesha!

-One of my favorite craft activity is the one in which I do not have to run to the store to get supplies!
+One of my favorite craft activities is the one in which I do not have to run to the store to get supplies!